 Another way I like to relax and explore at the same time is visiting historic temples, and I know I would have it easy in Japan as there are places which are famous for their serene atmospheres and breathtaking architecture.
-In order to explore without the risk of getting lost, I can see all these places on package adventure holidays from companies like Exodus.
+In order to explore without the risk of getting lost, I can see all these places on package adventure holidays.

 I am currently looking for something a little more lively, and I am lucky enough to be planning my trip for next summer.
 That means I will be able to see festivals at local Shinto shrines with food stalls, fairground games, and fireworks.